• Country: Singapore

 To earn the tax exemption, you need to submit the Certificate of Residency (COR) to the foreign tax authority to prove your Singapore tax residency.

-Individuals in Singapore, whether residents or non-residents, who have an annual income below 22,000 SGD are not mandated to pay taxes but are required to file a tax return if requested by the IRAS tax authority.
-Even if their income is zero, it's necessary to declare zero income tax on the tax form and submit it to the IRAS agency.
+Individuals in Singapore, whether residents or non-residents, who have an annual income below 20,000 SGD are not mandated to pay taxes but are required to file a tax return if requested by the IRAS tax authority.

 All eligible taxpayers must fulfill their annual tax filing obligations.
 The annual deadline for filing taxes is typically: